 Gluten-free sponge cake that's light and airy, but made with flavorful gluten-free flours (sweet rice, oat, millet, and tapioca) and naturally sweetened!
 This feather-light cake soaks up all kinds of luscious flavors, from berries and cream to tres leches to tiramisù to Victoria sponge.
-The recipe is foolproof, the cake layers made with pantry ingredients in about an hour!
+The reader favorite recipe is foolproof, the cake layers made with pantry ingredients in about an hour!

 Adapted from my cookbook Alternative Baker, with dairy-free, grain-free & paleo-friendly options.
 Find more cake recipes here!